zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

          4. There is no DNSKEY record with matching owner name in the answer section.
     3. Retrieve the DNSKEY records from the answer section.
     4. Send *Non-Existent Query* over UDP to the name server IP.
-    5. If at least one of the following createria is met, then add the name server IP to the *Non-Existent Response Error* set and go to next name server IP:
+    5. If at least one of the following criteria is met, then add the name server IP to the *Non-Existent Response Error* set and go to next name server IP:
          1. There is no DNS response.